-Many countries vowed to keep schools open this winter.
-That’s starting to change.
+Europe wanted to keep schools open this winter.
+Coronavirus surges have disrupted those plans.

 The European closures bring the continent more in line with the United States, where schools in parts of the country postponed reopening plans or closed in recent weeks.
 But whereas U.S. school closures have in some areas preceded tougher restrictions on other fronts — including the closure of bars or restaurants — Europe’s most recent school shutdowns have come as a last-resort measure and amid nationwide lockdowns.

-Countries around the world closed schools this year amid the first wave of the virus, at some point disrupting the education of almost nine in ten students worldwide, according to UNICEF.
-Students living in poor countries have been impacted far more by those closures than their peers in wealthier nations with access to laptops and reliable Internet, the U.N. agency warned, but even in some of Europe’s wealthiest nations the closures sparked concern.
+Countries around the world closed schools this year amid the first wave of the virus, at some point disrupting the education of almost 9 in 10 students worldwide, according to UNICEF.
+Students living in poor countries have been affected far more by those closures than their peers in wealthier nations with access to laptops and reliable Internet, the U.N. agency warned, but even in some of Europe’s wealthiest nations the closures sparked concern.

 Researchers cautioned that prolonged school shutdowns will exacerbate mental health issues and put students from poorer families at a disadvantage.

-In a strategy paper published in October, Germany’s infectious-disease agency emphasized that the country should aim to keep schools open in the months ahead, echoing similar comments from officials in other E.U. nations.
+In a strategy paper published in October, Germany’s infectious-disease agency emphasized that the country should aim to keep schools open in the months ahead, echoing similar comments from officials in other European Union nations.

 Even though those hopes are beginning to be disappointed, there are indications that the closures this winter may look different than they did in spring.